All Episodes

 And she got a pass.

-In that I think that that if she does not win the election, the odds are very, very high that this is going to continue moving in the direction of of not just her, but her entire senior staff getting indicted.
+And then, of course, she thought the C meant alphabetical, but there's no A, B, or D. There's only a C. Let me just suggest to you that she is faced with a very serious problem in that I think that if she does not win the election, the odds are very, very high that this is going to continue moving in the direction of not just her, but her entire senior staff getting indicted.

-but Abedne in her own me email account was on the private server, as was Cheryl Mills.
+But Abedeen in her own email account was on the private server, as was Cheryl Mills.

 Right.

-I mean that that's why my my point is I I believe all of these folks face a very real danger.
+I mean, that's why my point is I believe all of these folks face a very real danger.

-If if and this of course this gives them added intensity in the campaign, because if if they don't win, the odds are very high that they're all going to be indicted.
+And of course, this gives them added intensity in the campaign, because if they don't win, the odds are very high that they're all going to be indicted.

 Well, then I guess there's a lot at stake here.

-laid out the case for indictment, even though he denies that, and that he's putting it in the hands of the American people, assuming that they'll actually understand the nuances and the details of all of these reports, even though most people work sixteen hours a day and are busy, you know, shoveling coffee in their throat, feeding their kids, making their lunch and getting them off to school and making sure they go to their activities and study.
+laid out the case for indictment, even though he denies that, and that he's putting it in the hands of the American people, assuming that they'll actually understand the nuances and the details of all of these reports, even though most people work 16 hours a day and are busy shoveling coffee in their throat, feeding their kids, making their lunch and getting them off to school, and making sure they go to their activities and study.

-By the time you got to the indictment, and by the time you then impaneled a jury, you're talking about it's the middle of next year at the earliest.
+But my sense is, as a historian, that he knew, given our legal system, that if he recommended indictment, and even if it was accepted, which is dubious given this administration, by the time you got to the indictment and by the time you then impaneled a jury, you're talking about the middle of next year at the earliest.

-Uh that's just the the the slow, cumbersome system we now have.
+That's just the slow, cumbersome system we now have.

 And he also knew that they would allow the Clinton people to try to keep things locked up.

-So so what he did is he did the the between his press conference and the following releases, he did the largest data dump I've ever seen of an FBI investigation that did not lead to an indictment.
+So what he did is he did between his press conference and the following releases, he did the largest data dump I've ever seen of an FBI investigation that did not lead to an indictment.

-And he basically said the American people, and and look, they have you helping him, they have Rush Limbaugh helping them, they have you know Fox News.
+And he basically said to the American people, and look, they have you helping them, they have Rush Limbaugh helping them, they have, you know, Fox News.

-Well but all to respect this is not my job.
+With all due respect, this is not my job.

 Of course it is.

-You're you're a major interpreter of the American scene.
+You're a major interpreter of the American scene.

 You know what?

-If I if I had as much power as liberals put on me, Obama never would have been president.
+If I had as much power as liberals put on me, Obama never would have been president.

 I don't have the power that people seem to think that I do.

-Now is in a position to ask the most obvious questions, which of course gets him promptly attacked by the left, because he can't answer the most obvious questions.
+Matt Lauer, who's hardly hard right, now is in a position to ask the most obvious questions, which of course gets him promptly attacked by the left because he can't answer the most obvious questions.

 I mean, all the hours she's spent, all the experts she's brought in, everybody who's worked on this problem, the best they could come up with was stupid.